 Step 1 - Make a List of Your Financial Assets

 How healthy is your financial position?
 Do you have significant assets?
 Do you want them to be considered (and therefore possibly risked) as part of this business venture?

-Use the Small Business Development Corporation's establishment expenses spreadsheet to help you help you work out your initial costs.
+Use the Small Business Development Corporation's start-up costs calculator to help you help you work out your initial costs.
 Remember it is always better to overestimate your anticipated expenses than underestimate.
-If your business is going to be supporting you consider the following questions:
+If your business is going to be supporting you, consider the following questions:

 - Have you considered your own personal financial needs?

 - How much money do you need to maintain your own lifestyle?

 - Have you done a personal budget?
 If not, you should consider the actual cost of your current lifestyle.